-But now we've got a second generation model and Amazon has ironed out most of the issues we had with its predecessor.
-For this latest version of the Show, Amazon has well and truly gone back to the drawing board.
+This second-generation model saw Amazon iron out most of the issues we had with its predecessor.
+It well and truly went back to the drawing board.
 And it was worth it.
-Everything about this year’s Echo Show – its design, screen and functionality – is better than ever before.
+Everything about this Echo Show – its design, screen and functionality – is better than before.

 Amazon Echo Show FAQ: quick questions answered

 Can I watch TV on the Echo Show?

 You can watch some TV, yes.
 But it’ll depend on which region you’re in.
 For example, if you’re in the UK you can watch BBC iPlayer through a web browser on the Show.
 In the US, there's support for Hulu.